jindongyang94/cookiecutter-data-science-custom/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
+│   ├── utilities      <- Scripts for common functions used.
+The scripts can be split into company functions (functions used across all projects) and local functions (functions used only in this project)
+│   │   └── company_func.py
+│   │   └── project_func.py
+│   │
 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │